-Provide a completed Foster Parent Application to the Foster Care Coordinator.
-Active volunteers are welcome to pursue foster training at any time.
-Junior volunteers interested in becoming a foster parent must have parent/guardian consent, and a parent/guardian must attend foster orientation.
+It’s simple.
+Complete a Foster Parent Application, and give it to the Foster Care Coordinator.
+Volunteers are welcome to pursue foster training at any time.
+Junior volunteers must have parent/guardian consent, and a parent/guardian must attend foster orientation.

 Foster parents are our representatives.
 We need to make sure that each foster parent’s standards for animal care match our own.
 In essence, we need to determine whether people are suitable for the program.
 Then we need to make sure foster parents clearly understand the policies, procedures, expectations, requirements, and guidelines for foster care.
 When a foster parent has been accepted, he or she will sign a foster agreement and enroll in foster training.

 The foster coordinator will contact and offer you a foster opportunity.
 You’ll find out who needs to be fostered, for how long, and what special concerns need to be addressed.